LiranRedl/Rank-AVL-Tree-Tester/README.md

 # Rank-AVL-Tree-Tester
+to run on linux server:
+ 1.move requreed files for rank tree to this repositoy 2.change filefunctions names to fit this tester (RankTree.h)
+ 3. run command in linux: chmod +x run_test.sh
+ 4. run command in linux: ./run_test.sh
- * A Rank/AVL Tree Tester to test your tree implementation *
+ * A Rank/AVL Tree Tester to test your tree implementation * to run on windows with clion:

  * Replace all the red errors with your own Tree code.
  * You may add any additional functions you need.
  * Remove Lines 50-52 if u are testing only an AVL Tree